When Your Disability Claim Is Denied for Failing to Follow the Doctor’s Orders

-If you’ve been injured and are applying for Social Security Disability Insurance, you may have seen numerous doctors in the process.
+If you’ve been injured and applied for Social Security Disability Insurance, you may have seen numerous doctors in the process.
+A lot of people don’t realize how important it is to do as those doctors tell you.
+If not, you run the risk of being denied disability for failing to follow the doctor’s orders.

-When a patient receives second and third opinions, or meets with specialists, some medical advice may differ.
+When you receive second and third opinions or meet with specialists, some medical advice may differ.
 In your case, perhaps you decided not to follow one of the doctor’s treatment plans in order to do what another doctor said.
 Or perhaps you changed your plan after a certain treatment didn’t work or caused pain.

 If you’ve chosen one treatment plan over another, the best way to handle it with your claims adjuster is to submit: